-Meet Owner and Chief Canine Officer Bill Mayeroff
+Meet Owner and Chief Canine Officer Eris Mayeroff

 snuggling with Bodhi.